 You have time to share also.
 Time you won’t have when you get married.

 Say “yes” to leading that small group.
 Say “yes” to mentoring that young person.
 Say “yes” to organizing a mission trip.
 Say “yes” to starting that outreach idea.
 The world needs the heartbreak you risk.
 (These life things also make you more attractive.)

 A little side story (that changed my life): I was single when I said “yes” to these kids of mine knowing then I had no idea what I was walking into or what I was doing.
-(I still wonder if I know what I’m doing now nearly 25 years later!)
+(I still wonder if I know what I’m doing now over 25 years later!)
 The people on my team were my support as I followed my kids’ lead as they continued to open up and attach themselves to me and the beginnings of that new life in Christ.
 In hindsight these were amazing days of trust in God’s big plan and amazing memories watching love change the inner-being of my kids.
-When I married John I made it very clear that he was marrying a package deal, the kids and I came together.
+When I married John I made it very clear that he was marrying a package deal–the kids and I came together.
 He said “yes.”
 Our wedding reflected this.
-Twenty years later we have grown kids we both love as our own (and the best grandkids ever).
+Over 20 years later we have grown kids we both love as our own (and the best grandkids ever).